-Controlled drugs should be stored in a double locked cupboard securely fixed to a wall, in a secure location in the Health Centre.
+Controlled drugs should be stored in a double locked cupboard securely fixed to a wall, in a secure location in the Health Centre or Boarding House staff area.
 The cupboard should be reserved only for the storage of controlled drugs and other items such as money or jewellery.
 All other classes of drug should not be placed in the cupboard.
-Only Health Centre staff are authorised to hold the keys to the controlled drugs cupboard.
-All controlled medicine must be checked by two members of Health Centre Staff and a log of medicines, stock levels and administration times be kept in the CD drug book.
+Only Health Centre staff and appropriately trained Boarding staff are authorised to hold the keys to the controlled drugs cupboard.
+All controlled medicine stock must be checked by two members of Staff and a log of medicines, stock levels and administration times be kept in the CD drug book.
+In the case of a student aged over 16 they may be the counter signatory on receipt of their own prescribed controlled drug emergency arising.
+It is the responsibility of the boarding staff to ensure the security of this medication at all times when in the areas for which they have responsibility.